bigsweater/jigsaw-docker/README.md

 1. `jigsaw init` runs in the first container, creating a new Jigsaw project
 2. `npm install` runs in the second

+`node_modules` is a volume that defaults to the current working directory.
+You can relocate it to an anonymous volume, if you'd like, but I usually find it useful to keep `node_modules` in my working directory.

+**Note:** If you'd rather use the Node and NPM that exists locally on your Docker host, you can, but you'll have to do `npm install` on your host machine, **not** inside the container, since NPM installs platform-specific binaries (e.g. node-sass).
+You'd also have to modify the watch script to call your docker container, rather than the local `jigsaw` command.

 ## Developing

 ```bash